Looking for the best e-wallets in Malaysia for your own use, but not sure which to pick? What are the options out there? What features are available?

 Let me help you with that.
 In this article, I’d like to share the best e-wallets in Malaysia, as compared in their respective categories.

-To make things easier, I have categorised popular e-wallets in Malaysia under 8 categories, according what they are best used for.
+Regardless, it’s a start.
+In this article, I have selected some popular e-wallets in Malaysia and listed them under 9 categories according to what they are best used for.
 I will then pick a favourite (or two) from each category.

 Let’s start with..

-You know which Big Three e-wallets I’m talking about:
+You know which Big Three e-wallets I’m talking about.
+List of ewallets in Malaysia in this category:

 - TnG ewallet